-Due to Garland's size, it is difficult to show any real increase in jobs within the Town's boundaries.
+Due to the Town's size, it is difficult to show any real increase in jobs openings within the Town's boundaries.
 Management reviews Sampson County's economic conditions to monitor for effects on the economy of the Town.

 The property tax rate for the Town is not expected to change for the coming budget year.